awslabs/aws-ai-solution-kit/docs/en/deploy-general-nlu.md

 - Example JSON response

-Assuming the model returns the sentiment polarity of the "unclassified user comment" as "neutral."
+Assume the model returns the sentiment polarity of the "unclassified user comment" as "neutral."

 ``` json
 {